 Take the Minneapolis-St. Paul metro area as an example:

-While Minneapolis and St. Paul may appear purple and racially integrated when zoomed out at the state level, a closer look reveals a greater degree of segregation between different neighborhoods in both cities.
+While Minneapolis and St. Paul may appear purple and racially integrated when zoomed out at the state level, a closer look reveals a greater degree of racial segregation between different neighborhoods in both cities.
 While some areas remain relatively integrated, there are clear delineations between Asian, black, and white neighborhoods.